 - Which open source licenses are incompatible with running a proprietary service?

 - Which open source licenses have implied versus expressed patent clauses?

-Because developers aren’t lawyers most enterprises create policy that defines which licenses can be used to develop software, and which must be avoided.
+Because developers aren’t lawyers most enterprises create a policy that defines which licenses can be used to develop software, and which must be avoided.
 If you’ve been tasked with crafting such a policy, this guide can help, but first a disclaimer:

 This blog post provides guidelines, not legal advice.
 Use your own judgement, or better yet, involve a lawyer to help draft and review your policy.
-Alternatively, ActiveState has a 20 year track record of helping our enterprise and OEM customers review and understand their open source license obligations.
+Alternatively, ActiveState has a 20-year track record of helping our enterprise and OEM customers review and understand their open source license obligations.
 Connect with us to review any of your open source needs.

-Open Source License Types
+Open Source Software License Types

 Generally, there are two widely accepted and recognized categories into which the majority of open source licenses fall, as well as a few minor ones.

 - Copyleft Licenses – permit anyone to use, study, modify and share the licensed software and its source code, but on the condition that modified versions of the software are shared under the same license.
 Be aware that not all copyleft licenses are compatible.
 Popular examples include the GNU GPL, Mozilla Public License and Eclipse Public License.